droptica/drupal-agents-md/README.md

 2. Read AGENTS-TEMPLATE.md and follow all HTML comment guides (HOW TO DISCOVER...)
 3. Execute all discovery steps from Phase 1
+4. **STOP after Phase 1** - show me what you found and wait for my confirmation before proceeding
+5. If you're unsure about ANY value (prefix, theme name, etc.) - ASK, don't guess
-4. Replace all placeholders from Phase 2
+6. Replace all placeholders from Phase 2
-5. Fill sections from Phase 3
+7. Fill sections from Phase 3
-6. Cleanup from Phase 4
+8. Cleanup from Phase 4
-7. Finalize from Phase 5
+9. Finalize from Phase 5

 After customization, show me:
 - What you found in the project